 A renewed conceptual framework, with adolescents at the center of digital experiences

 The GIRL Center has developed a conceptual framework that describes the elements of adolescents’ digital experiences in LMICs based on existing evidence and frameworks.
-Adolescents are at the core of the framework because research and action on digital technology must center their experiences and perspectives, taking account of age, gender, and socioeconomic status, to be relevant and effective.
+Adolescents are at the core of the framework because research and action on digital technology must center their experiences and perspectives, taking account of age, gender, and SES, to be relevant and effective.

 The framework structures the work of the SETA initiative by helping identify evidence gaps, guiding research, and communicating our understanding of the key issues shaping adolescents’ digital opportunities and risks.
 The framework is a living document that will be updated as research from the GIRL Center and elsewhere generates new evidence.
 We will integrate young people’s leadership in adapting the framework, creating a research agenda, and filling priority evidence gaps.